Difference Between Drafts and Checks

 Drafts vs Checks

 A draft is essentially a check that has not been signed.
-The bank allows you to get money from your account before you sign the check.
+The bank lets you get money from your account before signing the check.
 This means that the money is payable to whosoever signs it.
 If your bank allows you to get money without having to sign the check, you will get an un-signed check or a draft.
 If you are giving someone money, you will get an un-signed check for the money.

-Checks have been accepted by various financial institutions as a form of payment for goods and services.
+Various financial institutions have accepted checks as a form of payment for goods and services.
 Checks are one the most common ways to pay bills and grant credit.
 Checks are a form of a financial draft that is given by a drawer that authorizes a payee to make a payment, after which it will be deposited in a bank account.

 Comparison Table